GoEvaCom/magento-eva/Integration/README.md

 If it is not listed, it might be an issue with the bind, make sure you put in the right directory

 You're done, you have now installed the module to Magento!

+# Configuration

+Go to etc/config.xml and modify the urls to the corresponding environments

+# Attributes

+If the is_eva_deliverable attribute is not present in the configuration, then you will need to run the manual commands

+Add attributes:

+`bin/magento evadelivery:attribute:create`

+Remove attributes (to update or whatever else):

+`bin/magento evadelivery:attribute:remove`